home-assistant/home-assistant.io/source/_components/fan.wemo.markdown

 | Attribute | Description |
 | --------- | ----------- |
-| `current_humidity` | An int that indicates the current relative humidty percentage of the room, as determined by the device's onboard humidity sensor.
+| `current_humidity` | An integer that indicates the current relative humidty percentage of the room, as determined by the device's onboard humidity sensor.
-| `target_humidity` | An int that indicates the desired relative humidity percentage (this is constrained to the humidity settings of the device, which are 45, 50, 55, 60, and 100).
+| `target_humidity` | An integer that indicates the desired relative humidity percentage (this is constrained to the humidity settings of the device, which are 45, 50, 55, 60, and 100).
 | `fan_mode` | String that indicates the current fan speed setting (Off, Minimum, Low, Medium, High, or Maximum).
 | `water level` | String that indicates whether the water level is Good, Low, or Empty.
 | `filter_life` | The used life of the filter (as a percentage).